-I wish I could meet all the janitors, housekeepers, and babysitters in L.A.
-And I wish I could meet every curator, tour guide, and the rest of the chaperone community here.
-I wish I could meet every aspiring musician, every bus-driver, every skater, and every yoga instructor, boxer, and personal trainer in town, too.
+I wish I could meet all the janitors, all the housekeepers, and all the babysitters in L.A.
+And I wish I could meet every curator, every tour guide, and the rest of the chaperone community here.
+I wish I could meet every aspiring musician, every bus-driver, every skater, and every yoga instructor, boxer, and personal trainer in town, as well.

-I definitely wish I could meet all the little ladies selling their tamales, and all the pobladores selling their paletas.
-And I wish I could meet every taco truck owner; if only there was one on every corner.
+I definitely wish I could meet all the little ladies selling their tamales, and all the humble pobladores selling their paletas.
+Just like I wish I could meet every taco truck owner; if only there was one on every corner.

-I wish we could all meet, really, and that we could just walk together for a moment.
-We’re already out here together anyway, bumper to bumper, shoulder and shoulder, and yet still occupying such different worlds.
+I wish we could all meet, really, and that we could all just walk together for a moment.
+We’re already out here together anyway, bumper to bumper, shoulder to shoulder, yet still occupying such different worlds.

 One breath, and a guess.
 Trust in the sky.
 And fly,